rajrajdeep/PCELL/README.md

 <img title="Pcell nmos" src="images/nmos_pcell.png" width="500" length="500">

-Same as above code we can create NMOS.
+Same as above code we can create NMOS. <br/>
 Below is the modification in NMOS, instead of one contact we are trying array of contacts.

 # Modifications in a NMOS pcell

 Here we are trying to create a standard xfab NMOS with array of diffusion contacts and align them one by one.
-We can use different-defferent methods to create array of contacts, Out of which two methods I have mentioned below
+We can use different-defferent methods to create array of contacts, Out of which two methods I have mentioned below <br/>
 	(1).
-By using rodCreatePath and subRect
+By using rodCreatePath and subRect <br/>
 	(2).
-By using for loop
+By using loops

 ## (1).
 By using rodCreatePath and subRect